SteelSeries/gamesense-sdk/doc/api/json-handlers-color.md

 }
 ```

+For details on the `bitmap` visualization mode, see the section [Full individual key control via bitmap mode](#full-individual-key-control-via-bitmap-mode) below.

 ## Specifying flash effects ##

 You can optionally use the `"rate"` key to enable flashing effects on the LEDs in the zone.
 Rates are specified by frequency, which is the number of times the LEDs will turn on and off per second.
 The amount of time an LED spends on and off when flashing equal.
 Flashing frequency can be specified either statically or through a range of values.